jpbrnz/angular-materialize-starter/README.md

 # Web package using AngularJS, jQuery, Materialize, Font-Awesome, ParsleyJS.

-Creating a simple standard template that can be adapted and used in a number of ways.
+Creating a simple template that can be adapted and used in a number of ways.
 The contact form is validated on the front end using parsleyjs.
-The framework is Materialize, and AngularJS for our routes and actions.
+The framework is Materialize, and AngularJS for our routes and views.
+This is just a base starting point, enjoy!

 #### Installation